Margaret Wix Primary School

 What a busy half term we have had in Emperors!
 The children have all worked so hard and we are very proud of each and every one of them.

-In science this term, we have learned about living things and their habitats.
+In science this term, we are learning about living things and their habitats.
 We have been sorting different living things, recapping what all living things need to survive and studying different kinds of habitats and how animals are adapted to them.
-We really enjoyed our minibeast hunt in our forest area!
+We really enjoyed our minibeast hunt in our forest area at school!

 In history this term, we have been finding out about different history makers such as Guy Fawkes, Marie Curie, Malala Yousafzai and Emmeline Pankhurst.
 We discussed what it takes to be a history maker and attempted to compare and contrast the actions of these significant individuals.
-During Black History Month, we also discussed the achievements of different individuals, such as Rosa Parks, Martin Luther King and Mo Farah, as well as reading and discussing the meaning behind stories from West Africa, including ‘Why do mosquitoes buzz in people’s ears?’ by Verna Aardema.
+During black history month, we have also been discussing the achievements of different individuals, such as Rosa Parkes, Martin Luther King and Harriet Tubman.

 In computing this term, we have been learning about technology around us and how it can help us both in school and in the wider world.
 We have also considered how to use technology responsibly.